nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ###### [Back to table of contents](#table-of-contents)

-### Storage Component
+#### List Command

-The deletion mechanism is facilitated by 'Parser', 'ListCommand', 'WorkoutList' and 'UI', where a Workout object will be deleted according to the command inputted by the user and removed from the workout list.
+The list mechanism is facilitated by 'Parser', 'ListCommand', 'WorkoutList' and 'UI', where a Workout object will be deleted according to the command inputted by the user and removed from the workout list.

 <img src="images/ListWorkoutDiagram.png" width="450" />

 Below is an example usage scenario and how the List mechanism behaves at each step:

 Step 1: Assume that the user has already added a workout on 21/03/23 into the WorkoutList using the following command, /start 21/03/23
 Assume the user add another workout on 22/03/23 by entering /start 22/03/23

 Step 2: The user input of /list will be taken in for the parser and an object of class ListCommand will be returned.

 Step 3: The execute method in the ListWorkoutCommand class that is overrides will be called and print out all the dates that while iterating the workoutList.
 ###### [Back to table of contents](#table-of-contents)

-### Calories Component
+#### View Command
 The View component is facilitated by `Parser`,`Ui`,`WorkoutList`,`Command` and `ViewCommand`, where the user will enter a specific workout date and the number of exercises on that date will be displayed

 Below are the specific steps on how to use the view function and how the mechanism will flow: